discmon/detectwifi/README.md

 \*/2 0-2,4-23 * * * /bin/bash -c [full path to probe] #Triggers the detection every 2 minutes except at 3am
 0 3 * * * /bin/bash -c [full path to batch_upload] #Allows for batch uploading at 3am
 50 3 * * * rm /home/pi/probemon/logs/* #Wipes all the logs for the day at 3am
+Due to instability need to reboot to refresh the system 0 4,8,12,16,20,0 * * * sudo reboot